Choosing the right way to fund your IRA

 - Complete and include a Deposit Certification with your check.
 Mail your check and Deposit Coupon to: STRATA Trust Company, PO Box 849, Austin, TX 78767

 If you are eligible to make an annual IRA contribution, you may contribute up to the maximum of $6,000 if under age 50 or up to $7,000 if age 50 or over.
 You may contribute as often as you wish during the year (monthly, quarterly, etc.) as long as you do not exceed your eligible limit, which cannot exceed the maximum of $6,000 if under age 50 or $7,000 if age 50 or over.
-With a Simplified Employee Pension (SEP), the annual contribution limit increases to $57,000.00 for 2020, enabling a quick source of funding for a self-directed SEP IRA.
-Plus, you also consider making an additional annual IRA contribution of $6,000 (or $7,000 if age 50+), you can quickly amass a sufficient balance to start self-directing an IRA.
+With a Simplified Employee Pension (SEP), the annual contribution limit increased to $61,000 for 2022, enabling a quick source of funding for a self-directed SEP IRA.
+Plus, you may still make an additional annual IRA contribution of $6,000 (or $7,000 if age 50+), you can quickly amass a sufficient balance to start self-directing an IRA.

 Take the Next Step.